kennyphan02/Coding-Notes/Blue Cross/Situation Competency Interview.md

 Why do you want to work for us?
 - Settle down with company i can grow with (talk about skills)
-- I would love to be involved with the entire learning proecss eltp
+- I would love to be involved with the entire learning proecss eltp and face the challenges that come with it
 - like to contribute culture

 Strengths
-- Strong communicator - extensive experience in talking to clients and customers in a positive way
+- Strong communicator - extensive experience in talking to clients and customers in a positive way.
+I pay attention to my managers to what they're detailing tasks and reiterating that to my co-workers and employers.
 - Learning new technologies at a quick pace and putting it into practice
+- Working under pressure and meeting tight deadlines and providing great results.
+(Talk about experience with video editing and business)